BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 ## Why/when to use this 'pattern'

-Knowing where you are is essential on all the pages
+Knowing where you are is essential on all the pages.

 <p class="link1"><a href="#/main-content/introduction?id=_2-search-within-data-portal" >View common painpoints/frustrations</a></p>